-This Spicy Vegan “Meatballs” recipe uses from farro, chickpeas, oats, and can be customized to suit any flavor profile!
+This Spicy Vegan Meatballs recipe combines farro, chickpeas, flaxseed and oats with spices, and can be customized to suit any flavor profile!

 Alright, so about the elephant in the room: vegan meatballs.
 Yeahhhhhh.

 Of course, one could say that these shouldn’t be called “meat” balls when they are, in fact, meatless.

 However, considering the utility of said balls, they function as a substitute for meatballs in recipes that call for meatballs.